xperiments/xspool/docs/main.md

 sidebar_position: 1
 ---

-# Welcome to XSpool
+# Welcome to xspool

-XSpool is a spool management tool designed to simplify 3D printing filament handling.
+xspool is a spool management tool designed to simplify 3D printing filament handling.
 It supports **BambuLab AMS**, **Creality CFS**, and **OpenBamboo** spools, allowing easy tracking, organization, and integration with your printing workflow.

-## Why Use XSpool?
+## Why Use xspool?

 - **Broad Compatibility** – Works with OpenBamboo, BambuLab official spools, and Creality CFS (both encrypted and non-encrypted).
 - **AMS Integration** – Assigns spools to AMS slots automatically.